JetBrains/teamcity-documentation/topics/qodana.md

 <warning>

 *Current limitations*
-The Qodana runner requires TeamCity agents to have a Docker server installed and the TeamCity agents must not be deployed on a Windows OS.
+The Qodana runner requires a TeamCity agent to be deployed on a non-Windows OS with a Docker server installed.

 </warning>